Retail Sales Training

 By entering your email you expressly consent to receive other resources to help you improve your marketing efforts.

-The thing working against most brick and mortar retailers is they are selling someone else’s product, hoping to make a cut.
+The thing working against most brick-and-mortar retailers is they are selling someone else’s product, hoping to make a cut.
 Think of them more like an agent for a celebrity.
-For a number of years, the celebrity has been unavailable and the only way to make a deal was to go through their agent.
+For several years, the celebrity has been unavailable, and the only way to make a deal was to go through their agent.

 That’s all changed.
-The very brands independent retailers and big box stores carry are trying to go direct to consumer via pop-up shops, apps, and their own websites.
+The very brands independent retailers and big box stores carry are trying to go direct to consumers via pop-up shops, apps, and their own websites.

 That means it will take more and more to get a shopper to even come into your store, much less buy it from you at the price you need to stay in business.